srijeem/Snake_Game/README.md

 This repository contains two projects: a basic animation of a circle moving across a grid and a classic implementation of the Snake game.

 ### Animation:
-#### Circle Movement: The animation starts with a circle at position (0, 0), moving right one square at a time.
-Once the circle reaches the end of a row,
+#### Circle Movement: The animation starts with a circle positioned at (0, 0) - the top-left corner of the grid.

+- The circle moves one square to the right on each step.

+- When the circle reaches the end of a row, it:

-it moves to the first square of the next row.
-When it reaches the last row, it wraps around back to (0, 0).
+- Moves to the first square of the next row (i.e., wraps to the start of the next line).

+- This continues row by row until the circle reaches the last square of the last row.

-## Circle to Apple Toggle: Pressing the spacebar changes the circle into an apple.
-Pressing the spacebar again switches it back to the circle.
+- Once the circle reaches the end of the grid, it wraps around back to (0, 0) and the animation repeats.

+## Circle to Apple Toggle:

+- By default, the circle is displayed on the grid.

+- When the user presses the spacebar:

+- The circle changes into an apple.

+- Pressing the spacebar again:

+- The apple switches back to a circle.

+- This toggle can be repeated any number of times during the animation.

 ## Snake Game:
-### Basic Mechanics: The snake starts with a length of 2 at the top left of the grid.
-The player controls the snake with arrow keys,
+### Basic Mechanics:

+- The snake starts with a length of 2 at the top-left corner of the grid.

-guiding it towards apples to grow longer.
+- The player controls the snake using the arrow keys.

+- The objective is to guide the snake toward apples that appear on the grid.

+    -Each time the snake eats an apple:

+-The snake grows longer by one segment.

+- The game continues as the snake moves and grows, becoming more challenging to navigate without collision.

-### Apple Eating: Each time the snake eats an apple, it grows by one block.
+### Apple Eating:
+-Each time the snake eats an apple, it grows by one block.

+### Wrap-Around:

-### Wrap-Around: If the snake reaches the edge of the screen, it re-emerges from the opposite side.
+-If the snake reaches the edge of the screen, it re-emerges from the opposite side.

 ### Game Over: The game ends if the snake collides with itself, at which point the "Game Over" screen is displayed.

 ## Testing:

-The code includes a testing framework that ensures the animation and game logic work as intended.
-It uses unit tests to validate the correct behavior of the circle's movement, apple placement, snake growth, direction changes, and game-over conditions.
+The code includes a testing framework to ensure the animation and game logic function correctly.

+It uses unit tests to validate key components of the game:

+- Circle movement - verifies the correct step-by-step progression across the grid.

+- Apple placement — ensures apples appear in valid, unoccupied positions.

+- Snake growth — checks that the snake increases in length when eating an apple.

+- Direction changes — confirms the snake responds accurately to arrow key inputs.

+- Game-over conditions — validates that the game ends correctly upon collision with walls or the snake itself.